Mobile Search Menu

 The people's cookie

-In some cases, cookies were named for our presidents as a way to honor them.
+In some cases, cookies were named for our presidents to honor them.
 Byrn — who hails from Tennessee just like our seventh president, Andrew Jackson — researched the cookie known as the Jackson Jumble for her book American Cookie.

 Although Byrn discovered that records were not kept of the kinds of cookies served at the Hermitage (Jackson's home near Nashville) or the White House at the time, she says that jumbles were popular treats in the 1820s and '30s.